qvabrik/qvabrik/README.md

 - 👋 Hi, I’m @qvabrik
-- 👀 I’m interested in AI, blockchain & life sense seeking.
+- 👀 I’m interested in AI, blockchain & VR/AR.
-- 🌱 I’m currently learning Python, GIT, Linux/Bash
+- 🌱 I’m currently learning С++, Linux/Bash.
-- 💞️ I’m looking to collaborate on AI or blockchain developers.
+- 💞️ I’m looking to collaborate on blockchain or VR/AR developers.
 - 📫 How to reach me: telegram = "@rytes" || email = "k.zhilkov@gmail.com"
-- My path in code here https://docs.google.com/spreadsheets/d/1aaEjPUQcHyzVHP9upjoNpbz2dIj7KrJ3uM15UJv0u2k/edit?usp=sharing

 <!---
 qvabrik/qvabrik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.